Will Smith (comedian)

 William James Smith (born 8 June 1971) is an English stand-up comedian, screenwriter, novelist, actor and producer.
+He is the Emmy-winning creator and showrunner of the Apple TV+ drama thriller Slow Horses (2022–).
+He is also known for being part of the writing team of the BBC sitcom The Thick of It (2007–2012) and its American HBO counterpart Veep (2012–16).
+Additionally, he starred as Phil Smith in the former.

 As co-writer and co-producer of the HBO sitcom Veep, he was among the recipients of two Emmys and two Writers Guild of America Awards, and has received nominations for the Golden Globe Award for Best Television Series – Musical or Comedy and the Producers Guild of America Award for Best Episodic Comedy.

 Early life and education

 Though born in Winchester, Hampshire, Smith grew up in Jersey and was educated there at Victoria College.
 His brother is the TV presenter and wine critic Olly Smith.

-Stand up comedy
+Stand-up comedy

 Smith started his career in stand-up comedy, winning awards including Chortle Best Headliner 2005 and Time Out Comedy 2004.
 One critic called him 'the Hugh Grant of comedy', and he appeared on The 11 O'Clock Show with Sacha Baron Cohen and Ricky Gervais as the character 'Posh Boy'.
 He took solo shows to the Edinburgh Fringe Festival every year from 2003 to 2006: "Will Smith Is Much Obliged", "Misplaced Childhood" (inspired by his love of the rock band Marillion and their 1985 album of the same name), "Ten Arguments I Should Have Won", and "How To Be Cool".
 Smith supported Gervais on his record-breaking sell-out 2007 "Fame" tour, and supported Ardal O'Hanlon and Johnny Vegas on national tours.